onurcangnc/CTF_Solutions/README.md

 # CTF Answers Repository

 Welcome to the CTF Answers Repository!
-This repository is dedicated to documenting solutions and write-ups for Capture The Flag (CTF) challenges from various platforms, including Hack The Box (HTB), Vulnerday, Hackvisor, Hackviser, and CyberExam.
+This repository is dedicated to documenting solutions and write-ups for Capture The Flag (CTF) challenges from various platforms, including Hack The Box (HTB), Vulnerday, Hackviser, and CyberExam.

 ## Table of Contents